SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 }
 ```

-We have already see the implementation of `beginTimetamp` method of `Oracle` earlier, but we can take a quick look again.
+We have already seen the implementation of `beginTimetamp` method of `Oracle` earlier, but we can take a quick look again.

 ```go
 func (oracle *Oracle) beginTimestamp() uint64 {